JayHaroo/obsidian-notes/ENV Report notes.md

+###### the role of ecology in addressing environmental problems such as deforestation, pollution, and biodiversity loss.

 Ecology and Environmental Issues: Ecology has played a very important role in unfolding environmental issues such as the major questions of deforestation, pollution, and loss in biodiversity through the in-depth study of the relation of organisms to their environment.
 Ecological research helps discover the causes and effects of environmental degradation, thus giving valuable insight into a sustainable management and restoration program.
 It tells us of the detailed balance in ecosystems that would be damaged, where we should protect, and promote resilience for long-term health in natural habitats.

 Examples: